calyx-servicios/account-invoicing/account_invoice_footer_tycs/README.rst

 |badge1| |badge2| |badge3|

-This module extends the functionality of ... to support ... and to allow you to ...
+This module adds TyC to the footer, between qr and CAE info

 Install
 =======